Tree-lined inland Orange County street with mid-century ranch homes

 Ministerial pathway.
 Timeline assumes inland parcel outside Coastal Zone.
 Owner-occupancy affidavit required for 3 years.

 Estimates only.
 Consult entitlement counsel and verify Coastal Zone status, LCP provisions, and city-specific timelines before acquisition.
 NextGen Coastal does not provide legal or tax advice.
-Built by NextGen Coastal
+NextGen Coastal logo mark Built by NextGen Coastal

-The ministerial approval means no public hearing, no discretionary design review, and no CEQA analysis beyond a categorical exemption.
-The city may impose objective standards — setbacks, lot coverage, parking (up to one space per unit), and height limits — but it cannot deny the application on subjective grounds.
-The timeline is tight: 60 days for the lot split, 60 days for the two-unit development on each parcel.
+Ministerial approval precludes public hearings, discretionary design review, and CEQA analysis beyond the categorical exemption.
+Objective standards remain enforceable (setbacks, lot coverage, parking capped at one space per unit, height limits), but subjective denial grounds are off the table.
+The statutory clock runs 60 days for the lot-split approval, then another 60 days for the two-unit development permit on each resulting parcel.

-That is the inland baseline.
-It is what SB 9 delivers in Costa Mesa, Irvine, Tustin, Santa Ana, and every other California city outside the Coastal Zone.
-It is not what SB 9 delivers in Newport Beach, Laguna Beach, or any parcel seaward of the coastal-zone boundary.
+This is what SB 9 accomplishes in Costa Mesa, Irvine, Tustin, and Santa Ana.
+It does not apply in Newport Beach, Laguna Beach, or any parcel located seaward of the coastal-zone boundary line.

 Entitlement Timeline